KaranBhut44/IoT-based-Application-Development-Platform/README.md

 - Team-3: Monitoring, Fault tolerance, Node management
 - Team-4: sensors and controllers communication module

-## You can read requirement and design documents given in ProjectReport folder.
+### You can read Requirement and design documents given in Documents folder for group and all teams.
+I was the part of Team 2.
+Below is the summary of work done by Team 2.